jacklul/USharpVideo-Subtitles/API.md

 - This can fail if the synchronization is ongoing - check if `SubtitleManager.IsSynchronized()` is `true` before running it
 - To check whenever player is able to execute this - use `SubtitleManager.CanSynchronizeSubtitles()`

+### SubtitleManager.UnregisterCallbackReceiver(UdonSharpBehaviour): void

+Unregisters a previously registered `UdonSharpBehaviour` script (via `RegisterCallbackReceiver()`)

 ## SubtitleControlHandler

+You should not call UI related methods to modify settings, instead call individual styling methods on `SubtitleOverlayHandler` then use `SubtitleControlHandler.UpdateSettingsValues()` method to update the UI.

 ### SubtitleControlHandler.ImportSettingsFromString(string): void